xadowtek/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Set-Build.PNG)

-Once you're ready, click on **Export** to save your updated configs to disk.
+Once you're ready, click on **Save Changes** to save your updated configs to disk.
 This will auto-backup existing configs into the SPP Config Generator's backup folder before saving new ones

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Save-Export-Backup.PNG)

-Once the config has been exported then you can start/restart your bnet/world servers to use the updated configuration.
+Once the config has been saved then you can start/restart your bnet/world servers to use the updated configuration.

 ### Account Manager